Race for Equality is taking on a new importance in 2023, Year of Black Workers. Read on below to see what we have been doing.

 We want to help staff recognise and challenge racism in the workplace.
 We will support staff, and help them support each other as we work together to take on racism and deliver an NHS that respects and values all staff.

-We will not stand by while Black staff in the NHS.
+We will not stand by while Black staff in the NHS continue to face the injustice of racism and inequality at work.
 Racial discrimination is not only wrong – it is against the law.
 It wastes talent, damages staff, hurts patients, and holds the NHS back.

 What you can do